saulodias/Zeca/README.md

 ## Current Goals

- - Implement a global check to make room for moderation tools.
- - Create a Utilities and a Moderation command category.
+ - Implement antonyms and synonyms queries for the module dicinformal (Dicionário Informal).